The Scorpion King

 The Scorpion King is a 2002 action adventure film directed by Chuck Russell.
 The film stars Dwayne Johnson (credited as The Rock) as the lead, with Steven Brand, Kelly Hu, Grant Heslov, and Michael Clarke Duncan in supporting roles.
-It is both a prequel and spin-off of The Mummy franchise and launched The Scorpion King film series.
+It is both a prequel and spinoff of The Mummy franchise, with Johnson reprising his role from The Mummy Returns, and it launched The Scorpion King film series.
 The film was Johnson's first lead role.
-The film received mixed reviews and grossed $178.8 million worldwide against the production budget of $60 million.

 The events of The Scorpion King take place 5,001 years before the events of The Mummy and The Mummy Returns, revealing the origins of Mathayus and his rise to power as the Scorpion King.
 This name is a reference to a historical king of the Protodynastic Period of Egypt, King Scorpion.
-The film was released on April 19, 2002.
+The film was released on April 19, 2002 by Universal Pictures.
+The film received mixed reviews and grossed $178.8 million worldwide against a production budget of $60 million.

 Plot

 Before the time of the pyramids, a horde of warriors from the East, led by Memnon, conquers most of the local tribes.
-No tribe is willing to fight Memnon, as his sorceress Cassandra can foresee any attack.
+No tribe is willing to fight Memnon, as his sorcerer can foresee any attack.
 Mathayus, along with his half-brother Jesup and their friend Rama, are the only surviving Akkadians.
-The trio is hired by King Pheron of the free tribes to kill Cassandra.
+The trio is hired by King Pheron of the free tribes to kill the sorcerer.

 The Akkadians sneak into Memnon's camp but are ambushed by guards, who were warned by Pheron's own son, Takmet, who had already betrayed and killed his father.
-Rama is killed and Jesup is captured.
-Mathayus finds Cassandra but spares her life before he is captured.
+Rama is killed, and Jesup is captured.
+Mathayus finds the sorcerer but discovers that the sorcerer is a woman, Cassandra, and spares her life before he is captured.
 After witnessing his brother's execution, Mathayus is buried up to his neck in the desert to be devoured by fire ants.
-He escapes with help from a fellow prisoner (the horse thief Arpid) and vows to avenge his brother by finishing the job.
+He escapes with help from a fellow prisoner, a horse thief named Arpid, and vows to avenge his brother by finishing his mission.

-Mathayus sneaks into Memnon's stronghold, Gomorrah, with the help of a street urchin.
+Mathayus sneaks into Memnon's stronghold, Gomorrah, with the help of a street urchin, Tutu.
 Memnon's sympathetic court magician, Philos, helps direct Mathayus to the courtyard where Memnon is training.
-Mathayus' plan is interrupted, as he has to backtrack and rescue the urchin, and barely escapes Gomorrah.
+Mathayus' plan is interrupted, as he has to backtrack and rescue Tutu, and barely escapes Gomorrah.
 However, he abducts Cassandra along the way.

-Memnon sends his warrior, Thorak, and a group of his men to retrieve Cassandra and kill Mathayus with scorpion venom.
-Mathayus leads his pursuers into a nearby cave during a sandstorm.
-Mathayus kills Thorak and his men, but Thorak poisons him.
+Memnon sends his warrior, Thorak, along with a group of his men, to retrieve Cassandra and kill Mathayus with scorpion venom.
+Mathayus leads Thorak and his battalion into a nearby cave during a sandstorm.
+Mathayus single-handedly kills Thorak and his men, but Thorak poisons him before succumbing to his wounds.

 Cassandra cures Mathayus with her magic, believing that he is the world's best chance to kill Memnon and bring about peace.
-Although unsaid, Cassandra has secretly fallen in love with Mathayus since he had spared her and rescued her from Memnon, having been his prisoner since she was a child.
+Although unsaid, Cassandra has secretly fallen in love with Mathayus since he spared and rescued her from Memnon, who had held her prisoner since she was a child.